• Skip to primary navigation

 Hanger steak is more tender than either skirt or flank steak since it’s a rarely used muscle.
 It’s just there for support.

 When it comes to texture and flavor, hanger and flank steak are very similar.
-Both pieces come from the abdomen of the cow, but flank steak comes from further towards the hind legs, or the flank.
+Both pieces come from the abdomen of the cow, but flank steak comes from further toward the hind legs or the flank.

 How to Cook Hanger Steak